Yo-yo-ooo/SkylineSystem/README.md

 > [!CAUTION]
 > Don't run it in real machine because it's now in test
+> If Build Failed, please open an issue or contact me
+> The General Build Faild reason is you don't have install the required dependencies
+> [OR] You are building for unsupported architecture
+> [OR] The 'GNUmakefile' file name fail (Try to rename as 'GNUMakefile')
 ## How to build

 > [!IMPORTANT]